wandb/docs/docs/guides/hosting/iam/sso.md

 3. On the left side, select "App registrations".
 ![](/images/hosting/entra_app_registrations.png)

-4. On the top, click "New registration".
+4. On the top, click "New registration."
 ![](/images/hosting/entra_new_app_registration.png)

     On the screen named "Register an application," fill out the values as follows: